microsoft/minecraft-scripting-samples/README.md

 ## New Samples and Workspaces (*this should be why you are here*)

 - [script-box-tsjs](script-box-tsjs/README.md) - A simple workspace allow collaboration compliation of TypeScript and JavaScript code into a Minecraft behavior pack.
+This workspace also works when you add a resource pack.

 ## Current Samples